Saturday, December 23, 2017

 I recently interviewed Terry Glavin, author of 'Come from the Shadows: the long and lonely struggle for peace in Afghanistan.'
 The book is a treatise arguing a necessary continuation of the decades-old war the "West" has waged against "Islamists" and "fascists" in Afghanistan.

 Terry Glavin is a Canadian particularly concerned with Canada's continued contribution to 'The Mission' in Afghanistan.
-He uses that nation's abject suffering at the hands of the Taliban as justification for the largely unrecorded occupation force slaughter of civilians in their thousands through night raids, drone missile attacks, deaths in custody by torture, (at the hands of Afghan police, military, and the internal security apparatus) and summary execution of suspect "militants."
+He uses that nation's abject suffering at the hands of the Taliban as justification for the largely unrecorded occupation force slaughter of civilians in their thousands through night raids, drone missile attacks, deaths in custody by torture, (at the hands of Afghan police, military, and the internal security apparatus) and summary execution of suspected "militants."

-His mission, he claims, is to speak for Afghanistan's women, bringing them universal suffrage and equal rights.
-Glavin told me the book was likely to be upsetting and confusing for a lot of readers, saying,
+His mission he claims is to speak for Afghanistan's women, bringing them universal suffrage and equal rights.
+Glavin told me the book was likely to be upsetting and confusing for a lot of readers saying,

-"there's gonna be a lot of people it's gonna really hurt them a lot; it's gonna sting."
-[43:10]
+"there's gonna be a lot of people it's gonna really hurt them a lot; it's gonna sting."[43:10]

-"Sting," Glavin says because Canadians have been made "enfeebled in their understanding on Afghanistan," enfeebled because in his view, "voices and the views and the positions of brown people are ignored and overlooked..."
+"Sting," Glavin says because Canadians have been made "enfeebled in their understanding on Afghanistan," enfeebled because in his view "voices and the views and the positions of brown people are ignored and overlooked..."

 Here Glavin refers to the hurt his Canadian readers will experience as he disabuses them their comfortable preconceptions and not that of Afghans continuing to be "hurt" by a reproduced Vietnam-era Phoenix Program-styled counter-insurgency.